Transfer Application Tips

 Your essays are the best way to convey your goals, experiences, motivations, what you consider important, and how those pieces impact your desire to attend the College of Human Ecology.
 A thoughtful and college-specific approach to the essays and application makes for a more compelling candidacy.
 The College of Human Ecology Admissions Staff is interested in applicants who can articulate a connection to the college mission and programs.

-DO: Draw on the combination of your experiences – academic, research, extracurricular, work, and volunteer – in which you have participated and that make CHE a compelling and meaningful choice.
+- Reflect on the experiences – academic, research, extracurricular, work, and volunteer – in which you have participated and that make CHE a compelling and meaningful choice.
 This can inform how you approach and write the supplemental essay.

 The Admissions Committee is interested in how you use your time in your school and greater communities, what engages, informs and tests your academic interests, and what you learned from those pursuits and how they are connected to the College of Human Ecology.